Sam Sullivan: 2017 provincial election

 Sullivan was re-elected in the 2017 election as MLA for Vancouver False Creek, but only after a recount.
 On June 11, he was appointed Minister of Communities, Sport and Cultural Development with responsibility for Translink.
 His first move was to scrap the requirement for a referendum on Transit funding.

 His tenure in cabinet was short lived as the Liberal minority government of Christy Clark was defeated in a confidence motion on June 29, 2017.
-As a result, the BC New Democratic Party led by John Horgan formed a government weeks later, with the support of the Green Party of British Columbia, and Sullivan and the Liberals moved to the Opposition benches.
+As a result, the BC New Democratic Party led by John Horgan formed a government weeks later, with the support of the Green Party of British Columbia, and Sullivan and the Liberals moved to the Opposition benches where he served as the Official Opposition Critic for Housing.
 Clark announced her resignation as Liberal leader weeks later.

 Liberal leadership

-Sullivan announced on September 21, 2017, that he was seeking the leadership of the BC Liberal Party."Sam Sullivan entered to raise issues, not win, and finished sixth, which is probably where he expected to be."
+Sullivan announced on September 21, 2017, that he was seeking the leadership of the BC Liberal Party.
 He was eliminated on the first ballot.
+"Sam Sullivan entered to raise issues, not win, and finished sixth, which is probably where he expected to be," Vancouver Sun columnist Vaughn Palmer would write.
 Sullivan was defeated in the 2020 provincial election.